 Once you can move your wrist without pain, you can start light stretching to increase strength and movement.

-Your doctor may recommend a physical therapist who will work with you so that you can return to normal activity as soon as possible.
+Your doctor may recommend physical therapy so that you can return to normal activity as soon as possible.

 To increase strength and flexibility, do light stretching exercises.
-One exercise you can practice is squeezing a tennis ball:
+One exercise is squeezing a tennis ball.

 - Lightly grasp a tennis ball.

-- Gently squeeze the tennis ball, then add more pressure if there is no pain or discomfort.
+- Gently squeeze the ball and add more pressure if there is no pain or discomfort.

 - Hold for 5 seconds, then release your grip.

-- Repeat 5 - 10 times.
-Do this a few times a day.
+- Do this a few times a day.

-- Use a heating pad on your wrist to warm the area up.
+- Use a heating pad on your wrist to warm the area.

 - Massage the area around your wrist and thumb to loosen the muscles.

-- Ice your wrist and take pain medication after activity if there is any discomfort.
+- Ice your wrist and take pain medicine after activity if there is discomfort.

 The best way for the tendons to heal is to stick to a care plan.
-The more you rest and practice exercises, the quicker your injury will heal.
+The more you rest and do the exercises, the quicker your wrist will heal.